General

 - As delivery networks expand, orchestration systems become essential for enforcing compliance, responding to real-time disruptions, and scaling operations without increasing dispatcher workload.

+If you’re a Head of Logistics, Operations Director, or 3PL executive in retail, FMCG, CEP, or pharma, this guide addresses your most pressing orchestration challenges.
 Picture a logistics lead managing marketplace, D2C, and retail orders.
 Routing lives in one tool, carrier updates come from separate portals, and dispatch plans change through the day.
 Each team sees only part of the picture, so decisions rely on follow-ups and manual checks.
 That daily confusion points to a structural gap in how deliveries are run.

 The impact of this gap is measurable.
 In an industry survey, 44% of logistics providers said fragmented carrier and partner visibility is a top challenge in last-mile operations, directly affecting delivery reliability.
+Meanwhile, 57% of operations and supply chain leaders have now integrated AI into selected functions or throughout their organization, signalling that the shift toward orchestration-led execution is accelerating into 2026.

 This article covers: